osmus/teachosm.org/README.md

 Repository for http://teachosm.org

-These pages comprise TeachOSM, a set of community contributed set of resources for educators who want to bring OpenStreetMap into their classrooms.
+These pages comprise TeachOSM, a set of community contributed resources for teachers, trainers, educators, and instructors who want to bring OpenStreetMap into their classrooms.

 ![homepage](https://raw.github.com/hotosm/learnosm/gh-pages/homepage.png)